23vbq/printerstatuslogger-cs/README.md

 ### Smtp Credentials
 Credentials for smtp server to authenticate are securely stored in PasswordVault (Windows Credential Manager `control keymgr.dll`).
+They are stored in Web Credentials with URL reference of `PrinterStatusLogger_Alerter`.
+They are loaded to memory on Alerter module initialization.

+To setup credentials you need to run program with User Mode.
+If you need to edit credentials you need to delete them from Windows Credential Manager and then run program with User Mode to setup credentials again.

 ### Printer Models
 All avaliable printer models are located in `Models` directory.